 For the third time in the past four months, Montserrat is mourning the loss of a mega-figure.
-Franklyn Edwards, who impacted real estate, sports, politics and several other areas on the island, died Friday night in Florida after a long illness.
+Frank Edwards, who impacted real estate, sports, politics and several other areas on the island, died Friday night, June 7, 2019, in Florida after a long illness.
 He was 81 years old.

 During an interview in 2017, Edwards spoke about how he once held the title of Comptroller (financial officer) and later managing director.
 In the 1960s and ’70s, Montserrat underwent a real-estate evolution that saw expansion of areas such as Richmond Hill, Foxes Bay, Isles Bay and Old Towne.
 Edwards and MORECO were heavily involved in those developments.

 Edwards was also a standout cricketer and cricket administrator.
-He played for Montserrat from the mid-1950s to mid-1960s — usually as captain — when the team featured other stars such as batsman Kingsley Rock and fast bowler George Edwards.
-A top-order batsman and part-time bowler, Edwards once captained the Leeward Islands team and also played for Combined Islands, including a first-class match against the touring India Test team in 1962 in St. Kitts.
+He played for Montserrat from 1955 to 1965 — often as captain — when the team featured other stars such as batsman Kingsley Rock and fast bowler George Edwards.
+A top-order batsman and part-time bowler, Edwards captained the Leeward Islands team against Australia in 1965 and also played for Combined Islands against the touring India Test team in 1962 in St. Kitts.

 “He was a person you can easily deal with.
 He never argued.
 I learned a lot from him.
 It was an honor to work with him.”— Alfred Christopher, longtime friend and colleague of Franklyn Edwards